 These simple but important actions have helped The Local reduce its garbage volume by around 75% – now there’s a good sort!

-See how The Local goes about its business at www.facebook.com/thelocalhuonville/
+See how The Local goes about its business to sort waste at www.facebook.com/thelocalhuonville/